In Bed with Victoria

 In Bed with Victoria (original title: Victoria) is a 2016 French romantic comedy-drama film directed by Justine Triet.
-It was screened in the International Critics' Week section at the 2016 Cannes Film Festival.
-Efira received a Magritte Award for Best Actress at the 7th Magritte Awards for her role in the film.
+It was screened in the Critics' Week section at the 2016 Cannes Film Festival where the lead animal actor, Jacques, won the Grand Jury Prize, Palm Dog.
+The film received five nominations at the 42nd César Awards.
+Efira received a Magritte Award for Best Actress at the 7th Magritte Awards for her performance in the film.